Some just can't stomach the idea of needle exchanges

 When then-governor Mike Pence reversed his state’s ban on needle exchange programs in 2015, it was because he had been convinced they would help stop a runaway outbreak of HIV that was ravaging counties already struggling with the opioid epidemic.

-Now, just two years later, some of those counties are turning their backs on that approach.
+Now, just two years later, some of those counties are turning back that approach.
 This week, county commissioners in Lawrence County, in southern Indiana, refused to continue support for the program there.

 Advocates are outraged and worried.